gpw13/whoville/README.md

 Bank easily accessible in R. At the moment, this is a reference dataset and set of functions to work with country codes and names, allowing easy conversion between names and codes as well as easy access to region codes, WHO member status, and other published country metadata.
+This is used to assist the work of the WHO’s Division of Data, Analytics, and Delivery for Impact’s Global Programme of Work 13.

 ## Functions